-Compiled by the International RILM Center, RILM* Abstracts of Music Literature is the world's largest, continuously updated bibliography of music literature, providing broad international coverage including records in 140 languages from 3,700 journals.
+Compiled by the International RILM Center, RILM* Abstracts of Music Literature (1967 to Present only) is the world's largest, continuously updated bibliography of music literature, providing broad international coverage including records in 140 languages from 3,700 journals.
 There is no better single source for exploring the world of music, from Western and Eastern classical to pop, folk, and jazz.

 Over 750,000 abstracts are drawn from articles, books, conference proceedings, bibliographies, catalogues, dissertations, festschriften, iconographies, critical commentaries to complete works, ethnographic recordings and videos, reviews, etc. Sponsored by the International Musicological Society, the International Association of Music Libraries, and the International Council on Traditional Music, RILM documents the music scholarship of some 174 countries.